 We first overview the AdWords problem originally proposed in \citet{mehta2005adwords}.
-The language we use are from the tutorial \citet{mehta2013online}.
-In each period of time, one item $s_t$ arrives with an associated vector of $N$ sizes $(s_{t1}, s_{t2},...,s_{tN}) \in (0,1]^N$.
-Suppose that, at this moment, some $b_j$ amount of space has been filled in each knapsack $j \in [N]$.
-If we assign the item to knapsack $j$, then $\min\{1-b_j, s_{tj}\}$ amount of stock from knapsack $j$ will be filled -- we allow for \textbf{truncation} in the AdWords problem.
+The language we use are from the book by \citet{mehta2013online}.
+In period $t$, an item $t$ arrives with an associated vector of $N$ sizes $(s_{t1}, s_{t2},...,s_{tN}) \in \bR_{+}^N$.
+Suppose that, at this moment, some $b_{tj}$ amount of space has been filled in each knapsack $j \in [N]$.
+If we assign the item to knapsack $j$, then $\min\{B_j-b_{tj}, s_{tj}\}$ amount of stock from knapsack $j$ will be filled -- we allow for \textbf{truncation} in the AdWords problem.
 For this AdWords problem, the following greedy algorithm is well-known.